i-8it/photo-wheel/README.md

 > Yelp Photowheel

 ## Create
-Adds a new user to the database
+Adds a new user to the database <br />
-POST - /api/photos/users
+POST - /api/photos/users <br /> <br />
-Adds a new restaurant to the database
+Adds a new restaurant to the database <br />
-POST - /api/photos/restaurants
+POST - /api/photos/restaurants <br />

 ## Read
-Retrieves a user from the database, given its name or ID GET - /api/photos/:idOrName/users
+Retrieves a user from the database, given its name or ID <br />
+GET - /api/photos/:idOrName/users <br /> <br />
-Retrieves a restaurant from the database, given its name or ID GET - /api/photos/:idOrName/restaurants
+Retrieves a restaurant from the database, given its name or ID <br />
+GET - /api/photos/:idOrName/restaurants <br />

 ## Update
-Updates a user's info, given its ID
+Updates a user's info, given its ID <br />
-PATCH - /api/photos/users/:id
+PATCH - /api/photos/users/:id <br /> <br />
-Updates a restaurant's info, given its ID
+Updates a restaurant's info, given its ID <br />
-PATCH - /api/photos/restaurants/:id
+PATCH - /api/photos/restaurants/:id <br />

 ## Delete
-Deletes a user from the database, given its ID
+Deletes a user from the database, given its ID <br />
-DELETE - /api/photos/users/:id
+DELETE - /api/photos/users/:id <br /> <br />
-Deletes a restaurant from the database, given its ID DELETE - /api/photos/restaurants/:id
+Deletes a restaurant from the database, given its ID <br />
+DELETE - /api/photos/restaurants/:id <br />

 ## Related Projects